nalarbp/nalarbp.github.io/_pages/about.md

 ![](/images/background_img.png)

-I am a bioinformatician by training with experience in microbial genomics, genomic epidemiology, and web-based visualisation tools research and development.
-My research focuses on understanding the genomic epidemiology of multi-drug resistant bacteria in healthcare settings.
-I have worked with large-scale bacterial genome datasets in the last six years using various bioinformatics tools and pipelines.
-I am proficient in JavaScript programming and comfortable with High-Performance Computing, Unix commands, R, and Python programming.
-I am incredibly interested in data analysis and visualisation, mainly in translating genomic research for better healthcare products and services.
+I am a bioinformatician by training with focus in microbial genomics research, and web-based visualisation tool or pipeline development.
+My research revolves around the genomic epidemiology of multi-drug resistant bacteria in healthcare settings.
+I am confortable working with a large-scale bacterial genome datasets and analysis using various bioinformatics tools and pipelines.
+I am also incredibly passionate in web-based software design, and have been enjoying to design and implement web user interface (UI) using various Javascript frameworks and libraries.
+As a bioinformatician, I also comfortable with High-Performance Computing, Unix commands, R, and Python programming.

 ### Career history

+**Postdoctoral Research Fellow**
+_UQ Institute for Molecular Biosciences (January 2024 - Present)_

+With Dr Brian Forde, I continue my research journey to investigate the genetic diversity of drug-resistant bacteria from hospitals in Queensland using metagenomics, including bioinformatics and visualisation pipeline development.

 **Genomic Scientist**
 _Herston Infectious Diseases Institute (HeIDI) (December 2022 - Present)_

 My responsibilities include:
 - Support the work of HeIDI Fellows and researchers who are conducting research in the area of genomics and bioinformatics.
 - Perform bioinformatic analyses of bacterial next-generation sequencing data, including quality control, assembly, annotation, read-mapping, and phylogenomic analysis.
 - Data analysis and data munging.